-Having a proper ICP provides you a resource with which your content team can create targeted copy, your ABM efforts can list-build around, your ads campaigns can target, and you can better structure your messaging and positioning.
+Having a proper ICP provides you a resource with which your content team can create targeted copy, your account-based marketing (ABM) efforts can list-build around, your ads campaigns can target, and you can use to better structure your messaging and positioning.
 In sum, it helps your team work smarter, not harder.

-What do people get wrong when creating their own ICP?
+What do B2B SaaS companies get wrong when creating their own ICP?

 Well-executed ICPs are not common among B2B SaaS companies.
 In fact, many will not have any sort of ICP documentation at all.
 Besides just not having one, the biggest mistakes these businesses make when trying to create their ICP can be broken into three categories: going too broad, missing actionable details, and never revisiting their ICP.